 Speeding

-Speeding-related car accidents are most often the result of events that involve running late for work, not keeping up with surrounding traffic or driving unintentionally over the posted speed limits.
+Speeding-related car wrecks are most often the result of events that involve running late for work, not keeping up with surrounding traffic or driving unintentionally over the posted speed limits.

 Driving distracted

-Distracted driving is one of the leading causes of car accidents.
+Distracted driving is one of the leading causes of accidents on the road.
 Fact is . . . . the brain cannot focus on multiple tasks at once, contrary to popular belief.
 This means that if a driver is texting or talking on the phone, grooming themselves or reading something, in other words, driving while distracted, their brain switches between these tasks, and is unable to fully focus on the next task.

 Driving under the Influence

-The sad reality is that drunk driving contributes to an average of 29 deaths per day.
+The sad reality is that drunk driving accidents contribute to an average of 29 deaths per day.
 Fortunately, recent educational efforts have helped curtail the number of drunk driving related deaths.

 Ignoring Traffic Signals